-Donald Trump’s Approval Rating Hits New Low In Marist Poll
+President Donald Trump’s Failing Approval Rating Hits New Low In Marist Poll

 President Donald Trump’s approval rating has dipped to an all-time Oval Office low in the latest Marist College poll.

 Trump registered just 35 percent support in the poll taken Aug.
-8, and released on the same day Heather Heyer was mowed down in Charlottesville during an “alt-rally” that the president has been widely criticized as being too tepid in his condemnation of.
+8, and released on the same day Heather Heyer was mowed down in Charlottesville, Va. during an “alt-rally” that the president has been widely criticized as being too tepid in his condemnation of.

 Perhaps of even greater alarm to GOP supporters, pollsters found Trump’s support among “strong Republican” voters has dropped from a June high of 91 percent to just 79 percent.